Contact improvisation in context

 Contact improvisation is a dance form where the physical contact between two people provides the starting point for movement exploration.
 This is done via active perception to subtle shifts in weight, balance, and momentum.
 Contact improvisation encourages the development of a creative mind, engenders spontaneity, and expands one's physical abilities.

 Contact improvisation workshops aim to develop a better understanding of basic skills such as listening, rolling, spiraling, giving and supporting weight, sliding, lifting, and falling.
-These are taught in guided exercises working in solo, in pairs or as a group.
+These are taught in guided exercises, working solo, in pairs or as a group.
 Other anatomical or performance oriented exercises might also be explored, such as those dealing with alignment, imagery, composition, states, and scores.

 A contact jam is an informal open space for dancers to practice the form.
 Dancers use the time and space to deepen their experiences, explore new things and find their own interpretation of the dance.
 There is freedom and self-responsibility to go onto the dance floor, to change partners or to just watch from the sides, respecting one's own needs and wishes.
 Sometimes there is music that supports the dance, at other times one only listens to their own movement, their partner and the space.